Volunteer In Cameroon

 Are there any recommended vaccinations that you suggest to volunteers?
 Vaccinations are recommended.
 Please see your doctor for advise on vaccines you will need.

 Is accommodation provided?
-Yes

 Do teaching volunteers need to certified?
 No. You don’t have to be a teacher to teach.
 Your highest level of education will determine what level you can teach.

 Should teaching volunteers bring any teaching materials?
 Not required.
 But if you like to bring materials, that is welcomed.
-Please talk to your program co-ordinator.
-He will tell you what is needed in that school at that point in time.

 Will there be a language problem?
 Is English-only OK, even in rural areas?
 Yes.
 English is enough.

 Where is the nearest Internet access for volunteers?
-20 – 45 minutes away.
+45 minutes away.

 Can volunteers bring mobile phone from home?
 How can they make phone calls home?
 Yes, if your phone can use an international simcard, that is a great option.
 Ask your local phone company.
 Otherwise, there are telephone booths nearby that you can make calls home for a minimal cost.
+You can also buy a cell phone for about $30 and then pay for your cell phone usage.

 Can volunteers buy prescription medicines?
 Like for diabetes?
 Yes, but we encourage all volunteers who are on medications to carry enough medicines with them for the period of the volunteer program.

-Any one in your Organization speaks English?
+Does any one in your Organization speaks English?
 Most of our employees speak good English.

 Are there certain projects better for short-term volunteers?
 Yes, volunteers can do at least two months.

-Safety is always a common concern.
-Are there any precautions or information you can provide on this subject?
 We have not had any trouble with safety.
 Cameroon is a very peaceful country.
 However, we take ample precaution to ensure safety.